LIBERATING FOOTBALL TRAVEL

 With later Bristol Rovers striker Martin Cameron also prolific, Alloa won promotion to the second-tier First Division in 2000, a season after a famous 7-0 win over Stirling Albion.

-First with goal-a-game Stevie May, then vital strikes from midfielder Kevin Moon, Alloa gained promotion out of the Third Division in 2012 and, via the play-offs, Second in 2013.
-A crowd of nearly 2,800 was gathered at Recreation Park for the first leg of the play-off final against Dunfermline, an emphatic 3-0 win sealing a second straight promotion.
+First with goal-a-game Stevie May, then vital strikes from midfielder Kevin Moon, Alloa gained promotion out of the Third Division in 2012 and, via the play-offs, the Second in 2013.
+A crowd of nearly 2,800 gathered at Recreation Park for the first leg of the play-off final against Dunfermline, an emphatic 3-0 win sealing a second straight promotion.

 ground Guide

-The field of dreams – and the stands around it
+The field of dreams – and the story behind it

-Recreation Park, now known by its sponsor’s name of the Indodrill Stadium, has changed little over the years.
+Recreation Park, long known by its sponsor’s name of the Indodrill Stadium, has changed little over the years.
 Its most recent development came in 2008, when visiting supporters were treated to a new stand on the Hilton Road Side, covered and all-seated but still fairly basic.

 Opposite, its roof featuring suitably old-school font promoting the Alloa Advertiser, the equally all-seated main stand straddles the halfway line, just about reaching the edge of each penalty area.